-We expect our general and administrative expenses to increase as we continue to support our growth and as we prepare to become and operate as a public company in the United States.
+We expect our general and administrative expenses to increase as we continue to support our growth and operate as a public company in the United States.
 Such costs include increases in our finance and legal personnel, additional external legal and audit fees, and expenses and costs associated with compliance with the regulations governing public companies.
+We expect our selling expenses to increase significantly, notably with the opening of our U.S. offices and with the start of marketing and pricing activities to prepare for a possible future commercialization of one of our products.
 We also expect to incur increased costs for directors' and officers' liability insurance and an enhanced investor relations function.